nystudio107/vitejs-docker-dev/README.md

 make vite-pnpm run dev
 ```

+...and ensure you **wait** until you see the following output:

 ![Screenshot](./resources/img/vitejs-docker-dev-vite.png)

-5. In a new terminal, start the Vite app that you use for developing/testing (located in the `app/` dir):
+5. Then in a new terminal, start the Vite app that you use for developing/testing (located in the `app/` dir):

 ```
 make app-pnpm run dev
 ```

+...and ensure you **wait** until you see the following output:

 ![Screenshot](./resources/img/vitejs-docker-dev-app.png)